muhammetozendev/typeorm-transaction-module/README.md

 }
 ```

 As seen above, the type of injected repository is `TransactionalRepository`.
 By default, the queries are NOT wrapped inside a transaction even if you inject TransactionalRepository into your service class.
-In order to run queries in a transaction, `@Transactional` decorator must be used on the route handler that is calling the service method.
+In order to run queries in a transaction, `@Transactional` decorator must be used on either the route handler or the service method that is handling the request.
 Here's an example:

 ```ts
 import { Transactional } from 'nestjs-typeorm-transactions';